arnovb-github/PoshCommence/readme.md

 Usage:
 `Get-CmcFieldValues CategoryName FieldName1, FieldName2 -RelatedColumns $rc1, $rc2`

-Note: you cannot yet specify only related columns, you need to specify at least 1 direct column (simply ignore it).
+Note: you cannot yet specify only related columns, you need to specify at least 1 direct column (simply ignore it in the output).

 ### Filters ###
 You can also supply filters with `-Filters`.
 For every filtertype there is a cmdlet: